afterax

 The escape: contributing to a pension

 A pension contribution reduces your adjusted net income, which is the number HMRC uses to decide whether you've crossed £100,000.
-Sacrifice enough to bring your adjusted net income back below £100,000 and you reverse the entire trap, recover the full personal allowance, and save 60% on every pound you contributed in the trap zone.
+Sacrifice enough to bring your adjusted net income back below £100,000 and you reverse the taper, recover the full personal allowance, and avoid the 60% income tax effect on pounds contributed in the trap zone.

-That means a pension contribution made specifically to escape the trap is one of the most tax-efficient moves available in the UK system. £1 sacrificed costs you about 38p of net pay (because 60% of it is tax you would have paid, plus 2% NI).
-That same £1 then sits in your pension growing tax-free until retirement.
+That means a pension contribution made specifically to escape the trap is one of the most tax efficient moves available in the UK system if your employer offers it. £1 sacrificed in a standard employee trap zone example can cost about 38p of net pay because tax, NI and allowance taper costs are avoided.
+That same £1 then sits in your pension.

 Other levers